CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Results

 \section{Results}

 Our GAN model outperforms the GAN model by \cite{zhang2021generative} using IOU, Dice, and FID as the image quality evaluation metrics.
-Moreover, our model has a lesser number of parameters and thus takes lesser time for both training and inference which makes it a better choice for use as a heuristic for a sampling-based path planning algorithm as shown in Table 5:
+Moreover, our model has a smaller number of parameters and thus takes less time for both training and inference, which makes it a better choice for use as a heuristic for a sampling-based path planning algorithm, as shown in \autoref{quantitative_results}:

-The qualitative comparison of our results using CBAGAN-RRT versus the state-of-the-art network architecture SAGAN-RRT in terms of the promising region generated is shown in Figure 5:
+The qualitative comparison of our approach versus the state-of-the-art network architecture in terms of the promising region generated is shown in \autoref{qualitative_results}:

 Our model outperforms the previous state-of-the-art network architecture using both the time cost and the number of nodes as the path planning evaluation metric.
-The comparison of using various algorithms like the original RRT algorithm, SAGAN-RRT, and our CBAGAN-RRT network as the heuristic for the path planning algorithm using time cost and the number of nodes is shown in Table 6:
+The comparison of using various algorithms like the original RRT algorithm, SAGAN-RRT, and our CBAGAN-RRT network as the heuristic for the path planning algorithm using time cost and the number of nodes is shown in \autoref{quantitative_planning_results}:

-The qualitative comparison of our results using CBAGAN-RRT versus the original RRT in terms of the path generated is shown in Figure 6:
+The qualitative comparison of our results using CBAGAN-RRT versus the original RRT in terms of the path generated is shown in \autoref{qualitative_planning_results}: